findhit/coreos/README.md

 # coreos

-the missing coreos cli for creating and managing clusters on different providers
+the missing CoreOS cli for creating and managing clusters on different providers

 ##### Warning: